Hackndo/en.hackndo.github.io/_posts/2019-07-30-bloodhound.md

 [![owned_object](/assets/uploads/2019/07/owned_object.png)](/assets/uploads/2019/07/owned_object.png)

-If you are trying to compromise a particular node, you can now request the shortest attack path from the nodes you have already compromized.
+If you are trying to compromise a particular node, you can now request the shortest attack path from the nodes you have already compromised.
 Neat.

 [![shortestpath_owned](/assets/uploads/2019/07/shortestpath_owned.png)](/assets/uploads/2019/07/shortestpath_owned.png)